seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-22-reactphp-chat-server.md

 ---

 In this article, we are going to build a simple chat server based on [ReactPHP Socket Component](https://github.com/reactphp/socket).
-With this component, we can build simple async, streaming plaintext TCP/IP and secure TLS socket server.
+With this component, we can build simple async, streaming plaintext TCP/IP or a secure TLS socket server.

 ## Socket